Trial practice institute

 about the summer session

-A limited number of scholarships are available to cover all or part of tuition of those whose financial circumstances would otherwise prevent their attendance.
-Scholarship decisions should be completed no later than the end of April.
+A limited number of scholarships are available from various sources to cover all or part of tuition of those whose financial circumstances would otherwise prevent their attendance.
+Since 2016, NCDC Faculty have contributed money to fund a scholarship honoring NCDC's Founding Dean and Dean Emeritus Deryl Dantzler.
+There is a scholarship request on the application form itself which will be used to make decisions on the Dantzler Scholarship.
+Scholarships from other organizations, such as NACDL, may require additional submissions.
+(See the information below about NACDL Scholarships.)
+NCDC Scholarship decisions should be completed no later than the end of April.
 Please be sure to complete the scholarship request on the application form.
-Please note: all financial aid recipients will share a room with another participant (no single rooms).
+Please note: all scholarship recipients will share a room with another participant (no single rooms).

 NOTE: We will still be accepting applications for the waiting list until the start of the sessions.
-Every year, people are admitted from the waiting list, so it's not as bad as it may sound.
+People are admitted from the waiting list each year, so it's not as bad as it may sound.
 Flexibility is a plus.

 Continuing Legal Education Credits

 NCDC applies for CLE accreditation for this program in states where participants request credit.
 NCDC programs are approved in most jurisdictions.
 Where a state charges for credits, charges are passed along to participants requesting credit from that state.

 All participants will stay at the Macon Marriott City Center.
 The after-hours contact with other participants and faculty is an essential part of the College experience.
 Hotel reservations must be made directly with the hotel.
 Scholarship recipients must share rooms with other participants.
 Several group social events are planned throughout the session.

 Cost for Shared Doubles: approximately $775.00 for each occupant